chanvitbkk/Flight-Reservation/README.md

 ### Fun fact :tada:

-This is my first project and before this I haven't learn about web development
+This is my first project and, before this I haven't learn about web development.

-I want to apologise for this messy codes and file
+I want to apologise for this messy codes and file .

 When I re-arrange a file.
 The webpage can not be open. :cry: